-Butterfly Daffodil ‘Chanterelle’ is tall with cream to pale yellow petals with a hint of green.
-The broad, split cup is lemon yellow and layers nicely over the petals, almost the same size.
+Butterfly Daffodil ‘Chanterelle’ is tall with cream to pale yellow petals with just a hint of green.
+The broad, split cup is bright lemon yellow and layers nicely over the petals, almost overlapping them.
 The flowers open mid season and hold their colour well.
+Each bloom is up to 8.5cm across and have a soft fragrance.

-Frivolous flamboyance!
-Butterfly Daffodils have elaborate flowers, they are made so the corona, cup or trumpet is split into natural lobes to form a ruffle.
-They are also known as Split Corona, or Split Cup or Collar Daffodils, but we like the more romantic term, Butterfly Daffodils.
-Whatever you choose to call them, they look fabulous fluttering in the spring breeze.
+Butterfly Daffodils are a spring essential.
+Their full, elaborate form has a split corona /trumpet that develops into a handsome ruffle.
+They are also known as Split Corona or Split Cup Daffodils but we like the more romantic term, Butterfly Daffodils, and there is no denying they look fabulous fluttering in the spring breeze.

-Butterfly Daffodils are easy, they like the simple things in life; plenty of sun and a well drained soil.
-It is this sunny disposition that is appealing to gardeners worldwide.
-We choose the best varieties for our Australian conditions so you are guaranteed success.
+Butterfly Daffodils are easy and they like the simple things in life; plenty of sun and a well drained soil.

-Plant Butterfly Daffodil bulbs three times as deep as the bulb is high with the pointy end up.
+Plant Butterfly Daffodil bulbs three times as deep as the bulb is high, with the pointy end up.
 The depth will protect them from heat and soil erosion, as well as providing strength for the stem.
-Space your Daffodils 10-20cm apart, more if you are leaving the bulbs in to naturalise.
+Space your Daffodils 10-20cm apart, more if you are leaving the bulbs in to naturalise, closer for a more dramatic display.
+We like to plant ours three to a hole to create instant effects.

 30 - 60cm